PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 ### Step x: Update tfvars

+- //TODO add notes about terraform general usage, handling sensitive values, etc

+For simplicity, only the variable values that need to be modified are separated into a separate tfvars file.

 - Change into terraform directory
-- Use nano or vi to modify `terraform.tfvars`
+- Use nano or vi to modify `student.auto.tfvars`
 - Update the specifics of your deployment
 - Anything marked with `###` should be replaced with appropriate value

+We will be using the newer feature for light bootstrapping that does not require S3 buckets.
+Essentially, all of the paramaters normally specific in init-cfg can now be passed directly to the instance via user-data.

 ```
 firewalls = [